Frequently Asked Questions

 In early 2021, Quintillion established the high-latitude ground station in Utqiaġvik, which is a prime location for polar-orbiting satellites to downlink important data, such as earth observation imagery, remote sensing, and climate management data.
 This is a unique installation, as it is the only ground station on the planet to boast high-latitude fiber connectivity on American soil.

 What is a fiber optic broadband cable and network?

 A fiber optic cable is comprised of thin strands of glass, known as optical fibers, which transmit information from one point to another using optical technology.
 Data is transferred at nearly the speed of light, offering users unrivaled internet access and connectivity.
 A fiber optic cable network is the integration of several fiber optic cables across vast distances, bringing high-speed access to consumers wherever they may be.

 What makes fiber optic broadband the gold standard?

-Cost, reliability and speed.
+Cost, reliability, and speed.
 The cost to construct a world-class fiber optic network like Quintillion’s is great but offers great savings to customers.
-Because our system is protected by copper and steel cladding, the cost to maintain the network is lower than other internet access systems and is protected against Alaska’s harsh environments.
-This means Quintillion can offer broadband on a resilient system at lower costs to consumers.
+Because our system is protected by copper and steel cladding, the cost to maintain the network is lower than other internet access systems, and is protected against Alaska’s harsh environments.
+Therefore, Quintillion can offer broadband on a resilient system at lower costs to consumers.

 What kind of services does Quintillion provide?